phpgears/immutability/README.md

 ## Usage

-ImmutabilityBehaviour trait enforces you to avoid public properties and mutable methods in your class by calling `checkImmutability` method on object construction
+ImmutabilityBehaviour trait enforces you to avoid public properties and mutable methods in your class by calling `checkImmutability` method on object construction and `unserialize` method if Serializable interface is implemented

 This mentioned behaviour let alone would run your objects completely useless so you must provide an implementation of the abstract method `getAllowedInterfaces`, returning a list of interfaces whose public methods will be allowed in your class.
 Even though it is _discouraged_, you can also provide class names as it can prove useful in some cases, use wisely